Fred Meijer Heartland Trail

 programs to develop, maintain and operate such a trail.
 Trail users would include bicyclists, in-line skaters, hikers, joggers, walkers, cross-country skiers, snow shoers and nature lovers.
 No motorized vehicles would be allowed and effective barriers were proposed.
 The Trail would be open from sunrise to sunset, year round.

 We have continued this program since 1994.
 Our Board of Directors, Officers, Members, and Contributors are all volunteers who feel strongly about the value of the FMHT to our communities.
 Hundreds of hours are given by members and non-members alike to repair, plan, maintain, offer programs and mentor young people for the benefit of the FMHT.
 We see the Fred Meijer Heartland Trail as an opportunity to provide a healthy and safe recreational outlet, close to homes, for families and individuals of all ages; to forge new bonds between local communities; to promote economic growth through tourism and related business opportunities; to establish and sustain a natural corridor for wildlife and greenspace protection, and to enhance the quality of life in Montcalm and Gratiot Counties.

-Click on the buttons below to learn more about the FFMHT -
+Click here to learn more about the FFMHT.